logo

 Question: How much do New York City substitute teachers make?

-Answer: Substitutes in NYC are paid a daily rate of $188.75 for each day worked.5 NYC public school substitutes are not eligible for other benefits.
+Answer: As of 2024, substitutes in NYC earn a daily rate of $211.41 for each day worked.1 NYC public school substitutes are not eligible for other benefits.

 Question: Can you become a substitute teacher without certification in New York City?